open5e/open5e/source/monsters/tome-of-beasts/F/fear-smith.rst

 smith’s eye starts its turn within 30 feet of the fear smith, the creature must make a successful DC 16 Wisdom saving throw or become disoriented.
-While disoriented, the creature falls prone each time it tries to move or take the Dash or Disengage action.
+While disoriented, the creature falls :ref:`srd:prone` each time it tries to move or take the Dash or Disengage action.
 To recover from disorientation, a creature must start its turn outside the fear smith’s gaze and make a successful DC 16 Wisdom saving throw.